aabbas12/SOC_Homelab_Document/README.md

 ### Statically Assigning The Kali VM's IP Address
-To setu up the Kali machine, I configured the following under the network properties.
+To set up the Kali machine, I configured the following under the network properties.

 ```shell
 IP: 10.10.0.11